What does "independent" refer to in the context of claim construction?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

 In the context of claim construction, "independent" refers to claims that are unconnected in design or operation.
-Independent claims are asserted to stand alone and do not depend on or rely on the details of other claims, such as any intervening limitations that may be included in dependent claims.
+Independent claims stand alone and do not rely on any other claims to define their scope.
+They outline the essential elements of an invention without needing to reference or depend on other claims for additional context or details.

 Subscribe